sunzihan23/tp/docs/UserGuide.md

 <div style="page-break-after: always"></div>

 ### Resetting the course list : `reset`
-Resets a filtered course list to its original order, where courses are arranged chronologically based on when they were added, with the first course added at the top of the displayed list.
+Resets a filtered course list to its original order, where courses are arranged chronologically based on their order of addition, with the first course added at the top of the displayed list.

 **Format:** `reset`
 * Recall that `find` will show a filtered course list. `reset` helps to restore the filtered course list back to its original order.